 How Do the Courts in California Divide Assets in a Divorce?

+How California divides marital assets in a divorce case is a key reason why it is important to hire an attorney.
 If your divorce case has to go to trial, the courts will divide all of your marital property applying community property law.
 Under this law, a judge will divide all assets and property accumulated during a marriage in half (50/50), regardless of who earned the assets.
+This law means that you could lose half of what you earned during your marriage, without the chance to request a different type of arrangement.
 The courts will not, however, have the power to divide separate property.

 How to Protect Your High-Value Assets